+Click Next on the Authentication and Heartbeat tabs (not shown).
 On the Advanced tab, select Service Provider from the Interworking Profile drop down menu.
-Under Signaling Manipulation Script, select the Contact Header script created in Section 7.7.
+Under Signaling Manipulation Script, select the GSID_EPV script created in Section 7.3.2.
 Click Finish.

-7.9.
-Routing
+7.3.4.
+Routing Profiles

 Routing profiles define a specific set of routing criteria that is used, in addition to other types of domain policies, to determine the path that the SIP traffic will follow as it flows through the Avaya SBCE interfaces.
-Two Routing Profiles were created in the test configuration, one for inbound calls, with Session Manager as the destination, and the second one for outbound calls, which are routed to the service provider SIP trunk.